Nkovaturient/Spotify_Website-Clone/README.md

 # Spotify_Clone
-Designing the preview page of Spotify website using HTML CSS AND JAVASCRIPT
+Designing the replica Spotify website using HTML and CSS